Electromagnetic form factors of the $\Omega^-$ baryon in the spacelike and timelike regions: Electromagnetic structure of the baryon

 \subsection{$\Omega^-$ data in the timelike region}

-In the recent years there was important experimental developments in the study of the baryon structure in the timelike region, based on the electron-positron collisions in facilities like BaBar, BES III and CLEO~\cite{Pacetti15a,BaBar,Dobbs14a,Dobbs17a,BESIII}.
+In recent years there have been important experimental developments in the study of the baryon structure in the timelike region, based on the electron-positron collisions in facilities like BABAR, BES III and CLEO~\cite{Pacetti15a,BaBar,Dobbs14a,Dobbs17a,BESIII}.
 From the $e^+ e^- \to B \bar B$ reactions one has access to the electromagnetic structure of the baryon $B$, in the region $Q^2 =- q^2 < 0$.
 The threshold of the transition is $q^2 =-Q^2 \ge 4 M_B^2$ ($M_B$ is the baryon mass).
-Of particular interest has been the production of $\Omega^-$ baryon and the respective anti-state in CLEO~\cite{Dobbs17a}.
+Of particular interest has been the production of $\Omega^-$ baryon and the respective antistate in CLEO~\cite{Dobbs17a}.